In over 24 years of practicing law, Milton Grunwald has tried all kinds of civil, commercial, estate and criminal cases.

 In addition, Milt Grunwald has handled and developed an expert niche in trying complex commercial litigation including partnership and corporate dissolutions.
 The cases have covered industries such as real estate companies, architectural firms, the lighting and construction industry, insurance companies, fire extinguisher companies and the auto industry.
 The cases have litigated issues with tens of millions of dollars at stake.

 A graduate of the NYU Graduate School of Public Administration, Milt Grunwald worked for two years as a hospital administrator at the Bronx Municipal Center [Jacobi Hospital].
-His relationship with doctors, nurses, hospital administrators, physical therapists and chiropractors lead to the development of a practice which includes the commercial and civil concerns of professionals in the health care field.
+His relationship with doctors, nurses, hospital administrators, physical therapists and chiropractors lead to the development of a practice that includes the commercial and civil concerns of professionals in the health care field.
 His litigation practice and the skills developed as a trial attorney has provided his clients with the necessary edge to present their case in the most favorable light.
 And, his criminal defense background has served those practitioners well when faced with disciplinary action by the Department of Education, Board of Health and Office of Professional Medical Conduct.

 In 2003, Milt Grunwald was elected the Village Justice of Roslyn, the Village he has lived in for over twenty years.
 He hears all types of building matters and traffic cases.
 He has presided over trials involving the most common issues such as speeding to parking violations and as complex as landowner and municipal liability.
 See People v.
 Brian Witthun [Distinguishing the language of unreasonable speed under 1180a of the Vehicle and Traffic Law].